MAKERMASKER/GUI_for_creating_n-DOF_robot/README.md

 # RoRo_bot - Create n-DOF robot with functionalities like Forward kinematics, Inverse Kinematics, Workspae Generation

 * This application uses Robotics toolbox by Peter Corke.
-To download the robotics toolbox by Peter Corke, please visit: "https://petercorke.com/toolboxes/robotics-toolbox/".
+To download the toolbox, please visit: "https://petercorke.com/toolboxes/robotics-toolbox/".
-* Please install the ROBOTICS TOOLBOX by Peter Corke and run the file ("starup_rvc.m") before running the application ("ROROBot.mlapp").
+* Please install the toolbox and run the file ("starup_rvc.m") before running the application ("ROROBot.mlapp").

 # STEPS:
 * (All required values for the demonstration are preset into the application, But the user can edit the values for validation).